alexjcohen/Capstone/Paper/Readme.md

 ## Journal Submission
-This folder contains the manuscript submitted to [Neural Computing and Applications](https://www.springer.com/journal/521/).
+This folder contains the manuscript submitted to [Neural Computing and Applications](https://www.springer.com/journal/521/) for publication.
 This page will be updated with any new information about the submission as needed